FUTURE INSTITUTE OF TECHNOLOGY

 BUSINESS COMPUTING

-The student will be able to identify concepts and terminology used with various office application software programs such as Windows 95, Excel, Access, data base, and computer-aided transcription.
-The student will be able to create, format, edit, store, retrieve, and print different types of documents.
+The student will be able to identify concepts and terminology used with various office application software programs.
+The student will also be able to create, format, edit, store, retrieve, and print different types of documents.

 An introduction to Cobol as a programming Language and its use in business.
 The student will be able to flowchart, code and run a variety of simple problems using disk input, disk and printer output, control breaks, and tables.